 Opening days and times

-The Temple will be open from 12noon to 5pm on the following weekends in 2023
+The Temple is open from 12 noon to 4pm on the following days

 The Temple has a small disabled-only car park for Blue Badge holders, and street parking is available in limited amounts in the surrounding area.